shopware/docs/products/digital-sales-rooms/installation/realtime-service-mercure.md

 :::

 ## Mercure general settings
+Detailed below is the minimum configuration needed for a working stack apart from project-specific CMS configurations.
+- Set up CORS allowed origins - In our case, it would be the domain where the Shopware Frontends is hosted and available.
+For instance: https://dsr-frontends.com (frontend).
+- Set up publish allowed origins - The domains that request the Mercure service must be added to publish allowed origins or else it gets rejected.
+For instance (HTTP protocol must not be included): shopware-pwa-gs.herokuapp.com (frontend) and pwa-demo-api.shopware.com(backend - API).
+- Set up the publisher (JWT) key - Set whatever you want.
+- Set up the subscriber (JWT) key - Set whatever you want.

 There are 4 main pieces of information from Mercure Hub you have to get:
 - *Hub url* - The hub URL.
 - *Hub public url* - The hub public URL, normally it's the same as the hub URL.